aliakakis/react-templates-components/README.md

 - ParcelJS for building from source.
 I cannot stress how much faster and easier it was and the minified size in also smaller
 - Repeat component has made some "hasty" assumptions about the key prop.
 New version and props are found in the documentation below

+### Thoughts

 I would like to apologize to anyone that is using this package and hope that any breaking changes are easy and fast to refactor.
-As always please do not hesitate to contact me in case you found a bug.
+As always, please do not hesitate to contact me in case you find a bug.

 ## Getting Started